jer1234/my-next-app/README.md

 - Display a list of users with avatars, names, and masked email addresses.
 - Allow users to sign in with Google authentication.
-- Footer with copyright information.
+- Header & Footer (reusable component)

 ## Technologies Used